How Much Does a Chimney Sweep Cost?

 Q: Is chimney sweeping a messy process?

+A: Chimney sweeping can be a messy process.
+However, a professional chimney sweeper will take care to leave as little mess behind as possible.
 They will use procedures to prevent dust from escaping during the process of the sweep.
 However, it can be difficult for the sweeper to guarantee that there will be no mess at all.

 Q: How do I prepare for a chimney sweep?

-A: In the majority of chimney sweeping cases, all you need to do is make sure you have a clear passage to the chimney and ensure that there is plenty of room.
+A: In most cases, all you need to do is make sure you have a clear passage to the chimney and ensure that there is plenty of room.
 You should also clear away any ornaments from around the fireplace in case they get accidentally broken.
+A gas fire should be turned off for at least 24 hours before the sweep as these take a long time to cool down.